petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 ### Deallocated state
 - The Spot Instances in the standby pool complete provisioning and are then shut down (deallocated).
-- When the scale set requires new instances, they are automatically pulled from the pool and started in the scale set.
+- When the scale set requires new instances, they're automatically pulled from the pool and started in the scale set.
 - This configuration reduces costs by releasing the compute resources associated with the virtual machines after they have finished all post provisioning steps.

 > [!NOTE]